 Peepal tree can be easily found in Jaipur.
 I’m not sure if the Indian forest department is actively planting Peepal trees.
 There is a need for planting more Indian trees rather than imported fancy trees which the department has been planting over the last few years.
 I have already covered this aspect in World Forestry Arboretum.

 Peepal can survive in difficult conditions & it often grows on a wall.
 The tree is considered as a nuisance, its roots can travel far & deep cutting through the walls and masonry structures.
+For this reasons, many people do not plant Peepal tree in the house.
+It is not uncommon to see Peepal tree growing on the walls.
+This tree is customarily planted in and around temples.
+It is a native tree and doesn’t need too much care.

 I grew up hearing stories of ghosts residing in the Peepal tree.
 Many people still associate it with ghosts, I’m not sure why?
 Can this be a reason that its leaves create clattering noise with the slightest wind and adds to the scare factor?